mjbradvica/MediatorBuddy/README.md

 ### Quick Start for Razor Pages

-You have two options to use for a base page:

-Either the standard [MediatorBuddyPage](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyPage.cs) or the recommended [MediatorBuddyBasePage](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyPage.cs)

-- The standard page only gives you two methods to pass requests to.
-- The base page provides a basic implementation for commands and queries alongside a built-in property for your viewModel.

-> If your application is pretty standard and is mostly concerned with CRUD operations, then the BasePage will probably suit most of your needs.

-### Using the Base Page

-> The base page is an opinionated version of the standard page.
+The easiest way to use MediatorBuddy with Razor Pages is to use the base page.
+The base page gives you a predefined property for your view model and some simple methods to call for either a query or command.

 Have your Page inherit from the MediatorBuddyBasePage and pass the type of your view model into the generic parameter.